haf/Http.fs/README.md

 * 1.1.0 - Added withProxy, thanks to [vasily-kirichenko](https://github.com/vasily-kirichenko)
 * 1.1.1 - Handles response encoding secified as 'utf8' (.net encoder only likes 'utf-8')
 * 1.1.2 - Added utf16 to response encoding map
+* 1.1.3 - Added XML comments to public functions, made a couple of things private which should always have been (technically a breaking change, but I doubt anybody was using them)
+* 1.2.0 - Added withKeepAlive

 ## FAQ ##